 With its varied trails, Ards Forest Park’s habitats range from beaches with Atlantic views to oak woodland.
-Pick a family friendly walk like the 0.5km Salt Marsh Trail or rise to the challenge of the 13km Red Trail.
+Pick a family-friendly walk, like the 0.5km Salt Marsh Trail, or rise to the challenge of the 13km Red Trail.
 To make a day of it, stitch together the paths to complete a full circuit.
-As you tour around the park you can see ringfort ruins, a holy well and megalithic tombs or visit the playground with its wheelchair friendly swing.
+As you tour around the park, keep an eye out for ringfort ruins, a holy well and megalithic tombs, or visit the playground with its wheelchair-friendly swing.
 To refuel, stop at a picnic table or pop into the Ards Coffee Tree for a treat.

 In a beautiful spot by Half Moon Bay, the Hazelwood Forest trail hugs the shore of Lough Gill.
 This nature walk for all abilities can be taken as the full 3km loop or enjoyed over shorter distances.
 As you follow the track past wooden sculptures by Irish and international artists, enjoy the unfolding lake views.
 When it's time for a snack, unpack your picnic and relax for a spell.

-Gather the gang and follow the Forest Friendly Walking Trail to the viewing platform overlooking Lough Derg.
+Gather the gang and follow the Forest Friendly Walking Trail in Portumna Forest Park to the viewing platform overlooking Lough Derg.
 You can include your furriest family members, as it's also dog friendly.
-This is a gentle stroll, but for more of a workout try the Rinmaher, Woodland or Bonaveen trails.
+This is a gentle stroll but, for more of a workout, try the Rinmaher, Woodland or Bonaveen trails.
 Whichever you choose, be on the lookout for deer, red squirrels, foxes and badgers along the way.

 Wind through a nature reserve with a rich diversity of life.
-On the easy Dromore Wood Loop keen eyed walkers can spot hares, stoats and dozens of other creatures.
-This dog friendly trail at the Burren's edge takes you from woods to the lake shore, with views of the spectacular O’Brien Castle and Dromore Lake as added highlights.
-Look out for the unique features of the region as you pass turloughs (disappearing lakes), callows (flooded meadows), and limestone pavement.
+On the easy Dromore Wood Loop, keen-eyed walkers can spot hares, stoats and dozens of other creatures.
+This dog-friendly trail at the Burren's edge takes you from woods to the lake shore, with views of the spectacular O’Brien Castle and Dromore Lake as added highlights.
+Look out for the unique features of the region as you pass turloughs (disappearing lakes), callows (flooded meadows) and limestone pavements.

-With trails for all fitness levels, Lough Key Forest and Activity Park has a scenic multi access path by Lough Key with a loop around Drummans Island.
-You can try a different kind of walking experience on the 300m long Tree-Top Walk or get pulses racing with zip lining.
+With trails for all fitness levels, Lough Key Forest and Activity Park has a scenic multi-access path by Lough Key with a loop around Drummans Island.
+Try a different kind of walking experience on the 300m long Tree-Top Walk or get pulses racing with zip-lining.
 To cap off the excitement, tuck into something sweet at the onsite Lakeside Café and Food Truck.

-At an idyllic locale by the shores of Lough Oughter you’ll find Killykeen Forest Park.
+By the shores of Lough Oughter, you’ll find Killykeen Forest Park.
 Ringed around the lake are woodlands of spruce, ash, oak and beech where you can choose from four walks.
-Each signposted trail is a pleasant, family friendly route with areas for picnicking and swimming.
+Each signposted trail is a pleasant, family-friendly route with areas for picnicking and swimming.

-The views from the 5.5km Ticknock Fairy Castle Loop are as magical as its name.
-A moderate climb of 210m summits at Three Rock where you’re rewarded by sweeping panoramas of Dublin City and the bay.
+The views from the 5.5km Ticknock Fairy Castle Loop live up to its magical name.
+Ascend the moderate climb of 210m summits at Three Rock and be rewarded with sweeping panoramas of Dublin city and the bay.
 You’ll also pass the trail’s namesake Fairy Castle, an ancient passage tomb under a mysterious stone cairn.